kwanhiuhong/Smart_FYP_Scheduler/README.md

 2. Then call mongo to start manipulating the mongo db `/Users/hiuhongkwan/Documents/Developer_Tools/MongoDB_4.4.1/mongodb-macos-x86_64-4.4.1/bin/mongo`

-3. Use the same terminal window at step 2, type in the following commands to create database and collections for this web app.
+3. Use the same terminal window at step 2, type in the following commands to create database and collections for this web app.<br>
-`use fyp_sheduler`
+`use fyp_sheduler`<br>
 `db.createCollection("ConfirmedTime")`<br>
 `db.createCollection("GroupInfo")`<br>
 `db.createCollection("UnavailableTime")`<br>
 `db.createCollection("User")`<br>
-Note that we have 4 collections in total.
+Note that we have 4 collections in total.<br>
 `db.User.insert({"username" : "admin", "password" : "admin", "type" : "admin"})`<br>
-(You need this to login into the admin page)
+(You need this to login into the admin page)<br>
 For other common usedly MongoDB commands, pls refer to [here](#Common-MongoDB-Commands)
 ![](https://i.imgur.com/LvLcHNR.png)